sondidu/CAB201-didutron/README.md

 # What is Didutron?

 It's a CLI program for CAB201 Assignment 2 in Semester 1, 2024.
+The name "Didutron" here doesn't matter, I just want to name it that 😁.
 The program is essentially a grid-coordinate system that can add obstacles, detect obstacles, create a map of some area of the grid, and find a valid path between two points.
 The goal of this program is to understand OOP and apply best-practice programming principles.

 ## Implementation
 - OOP principles to define various types of obstacles, exceptions, and constants